jinghuazhao/TWAS-pipeline/README.md

 .
 TWAS.sh, which conducts imputatation as reported in the Gusev et al. (2016).

 Minor changes to the scripts may be required for your own data.
-I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.
 The tasks involved are to

 . extract SNPs in a gene from 1000Gnomes imputed data into PLINK map/ped files